 4. Executive Compensation Excise Tax

-• Nonprofit Hospitals and Health Systems: The OBBBA expands the 21% excise tax on compensation over $1 million to all employees of charitable organizations, while compensation for medical services remains exempt.
+- Nonprofit Hospitals and Health Systems: The 21% excise tax on compensation over $1 million applies to all employees of tax-exempt organizations, not just the five highest-compensated individuals.
+However, compensation for medical services remains exempt, as in the original proposal.

 What Nonprofits Should Do Now